 In this section

-Candidates must be able to observe close up and at a distance.
+Candidates must be able to observe close-up and at a distance.
 In a clinical situation, visual skills are necessary to observe microscopic studies and tissues in normal and pathological states.
-Observation is important in order to elicit information and describe changes from the “normal".
+Observation is important in order to elicit information and describe changes from the “normal.”
 Such observation and information acquisition necessitates the functional use of visual, auditory and somatic sensation while being enhanced by the functional use of other sensory modalities.

 Communication encompasses speech, hearing and writing.
-A candidate must be able to speak, to hear and to observe by sight in order to elicit information, describe changes, and perceive nonverbal communications.
+A candidate must be able to speak, to hear and to observe by sight in order to elicit information, describe changes and perceive non-verbal communications.
 This would include facial changes, gesturing and posturing.
-The candidate must be able to communicate effectively and sensitively in oral and written form, with faculty, fellow students, staff, patients, and families, as well as all members of the health care team.
+The candidate must be able to communicate effectively and sensitively, in oral and written form, with faculty, fellow students, staff, patients and families, as well as all members of the healthcare team.

 In association with the pathologist the candidate must possess the skills to dissect surgical specimens and prepare tissues for microscopic examination to include the preparation of frozen and permanent sections for light, electron and immuno-fluorescent microscopy.
 The candidate must also possess the motor skills necessary to operate specific instruments and perform special techniques as directed by the pathologist.
-Therefore the candidate must be able to move freely and safely about a laboratory and reach bench tops or shelves.
+Therefore, the candidate must be able to move freely and safely about a laboratory and reach benchtops or shelves.
 The student must be able to travel to clinical affiliate sites for practical experience.
 Furthermore, the student must perform moderately taxing continuous physical work, often requiring prolonged sitting or standing, over several hours.

 IV.
 Intellectual-Conceptual (Integrativ and Quantitative) Abilities

 V. Behavioral and Social Attributes

-The candidate is expected to behave and develop relationships in a mature, sensitive and professional manner with patients, families and members of the health care team.
-He/she must be flexible, adapt to changing situations and deal with physically and mentally taxing workloads.
-He/she needs to be able to obtain information, process it and prioritize activities effectively and collaboratively.
+The candidate is expected to behave and develop relationships in a mature, sensitive and professional manner with patients, families and members of the healthcare team.
+They must be flexible, adapt to changing situations and deal with physically and mentally taxing workloads.
+They need to be able to obtain information, process it and prioritize activities effectively and collaboratively.